 and then realize that with the words naikaku kaizou o okonau we may perhaps

-have found the "core sentence", since we know that one of the most common acceptable
+have found the "core sentence", since we know that one of the most common

 utterences in Japanese is a noun followed by the particle o which is then followed